Guy-Ronen/SE03-conpcepts_of_prog_langs/5_OOP/abstraction/README.md

 # Abstraction

 Abstraction is the process of hiding complex implementation details and showing only the necessary information to the user.

 It is a fundamental concept in object-oriented programming that allows programmers to create more maintainable and flexible code.

-In Java, abstraction is often achieved through the use of abstract classes and interfaces.
+In Java, abstraction is often achieved through the use of `abstract classes` and `interfaces`.

 #### Abstract classes vs interfaces
 `Abstract classes` are classes that cannot be instantiated and are often used as base classes for other classes.

 `Interfaces`, on the other hand, are similar to abstract classes but do not have any implementation details at all.
 Instead, they define a set of methods that must be implemented by any class that implements the interface.

+## Abstract class in Java

 Here's an example of abstraction using an abstract class in Java: